ninuxorg/ansible-nnxx/README.rst

 Requirements
 ============

-* a debian based VM
+* a debian/ubuntu based VM
 * root access
 * at least 100 GB of free space